 I am interested in studying the history of race and religion in the United States.
 To that end I have studied how interactions between white and African-American Mennonites in homes and sanctuaries brought about changes as significant as those initiated in the streets by the formal civil rights movement.
 My current research focuses on Fresh Air rural hosting programs in which white rural families hosted African-American and Latino children from urban environments and on the role of prayer during the civil rights movement.
-In the first project, I trace how the host families' perceptions of the children changed during the course of the twentieth century as a means to explore shifts in the religious articulation of racial attitues, conceptions of innocence, and strategies for bringing about racial justice.
-In the second, I examine prayer as a potent resource activists used to initiate crisis.
+In the first project, I trace how the host families' perceptions of the children changed during the course of the twentieth century as a means to explain the persistence of racism in the U.S. In the second, I examine prayer as a potent resource activists used to initiate crisis.
 I have also written extensively on issues of white privilege, religious identity, and nonviolence.

 Fields of Study

 I hold a dual PhD in History and Religious Studies from Northwestern University (2008).

 AAS/HSTA 141 Black: From Africa to Hip-hop and Beyond